Skip to main content

 Outreach is halted — pending attempts cancelled, no new ones scheduled — when:

-• The candidate moves to Not Interested, Do Not Contact, Canceled, Dispositioned, Fraud Rejected, Failed Knockout, Opted Out, AI Interview Scheduled, Cooling Down, or another terminal stage.
+• The candidate moves to Not Interested, Consent Revoked, Canceled, Dispositioned, Fraud Rejected, Failed Knockout, Opted Out, AI Interview Scheduled, Cooling Down, or another terminal stage.
 See Interview Stages for the full list.

 • The candidate has no usable phone and no email on file, or an SMS/call hits an invalid-number error from the carrier — the candidate moves to Invalid Contact.
 Candidates who have email-on-file (and email consent) but no phone get an outreach email instead and remain in Outreach — see Phoneless candidates below.